The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification

 The two algebraic Compositions properties could then be deduced either from the Exact Squares property or from the corresponding properties for vector spaces by an argument similar to the proof of Corollary~\ref{ExSQ_crl}.
-Unfortunately, the proof of the special case of Proposition~\ref{CompET_prp2} corresponding to Lemma~\ref{StabTrip_lmm} is as elaborate as the proof of Proposition~\ref{CompET_prp2} itself; the former involves a bit less notation, but exactly the same steps. \end{enumerate} In all three approaches, the Dual Exact Triples property can be either checked directly or deduced from more general considerations.
-The above listed alternatives can be used to replace parts of Section~\ref{lin_alg} in this paper, but most of Section~\ref{mainthmpf_sec} would still be needed.
-It appears the overall approach of this paper is more efficient than the three alternatives described above.
+Unfortunately, the proof of the special case of Proposition~\ref{CompET_prp2} corresponding to Lemma~\ref{StabTrip_lmm} is as elaborate as the proof of Proposition~\ref{CompET_prp2} itself; the former involves a bit less notation, but exactly the same steps.